- Transfer Courses

 Primary major requirements can be found on the department website and in the academic programs catalog.
 Additional majors are required to complete the same Economics courses as primary majors, but are not held to the College requirements.
 Second degree candidates must complete at least 150 total credits and the same College and Economics requirements as primary majors.
 Minor requirements can be found in the academic programs catalog.

 Students in all EC programs are encouraged to meet with an advisor to review requirements specific to their circumstances.
 You may also email general questions to email@example.com.

 Do I have to apply for graduation?

 Yes.
 All MSU students need to submit an application for graduation.
 Apply no later than the end of the first week of the semester you expect to complete your degree requirements.
 This will assure the listing of your name in the commencement program.
 Summer degree candidates should submit an application before the end of the first week of Spring semester.

 Can I get an override into an EC course that is full?

 No. The Department of Economics does not provide overrides into full courses or for missing prerequisites.
-For full courses, we suggest you monitor the system and sign up for a text and/or email alert through Schedule of Courses to be notified when a space becomes available.
+For full courses, we suggest you monitor the system and sign up for a seat alert through the Schedule of Courses to be notified when a space becomes available.